jor-rainey/Portfolio_Projects/UK_Air_Travel_Project/Readme.md

 *January 2023 was chosen arbitrarily and seasonal changes could be seen with the addition of the data from other months*

-In order to plot airline routes data for the airport locations was sourced from [The Global Airport Database](https://www.partow.net/miscellaneous/airportdatabase/)
+In order to plot airline routes data for the airport locations was sourced from [The Global Airport Database] (https://www.partow.net/miscellaneous/airportdatabase/)

 ### Data Cleaning/Preparing

-With regard to the flight routes the raw data from the CAA only gives the arrival airport and the origin airport and country.
+With regard to the flight routes the raw data from the CAA only gives the arrival airport, origin airport and country.
 This was supplemented within Excel with the data from the Global Airport Database to give a more complete picture of the routes in a more usable format.
 For example using aiport IATA codes as opposed to town/airport names.
-This helped to clarify the difference between similarly named places (e.g. DHAKA and DAKAR) or between multi airport cities (e.g. Milan Malpensa and Milan Linate).
+This helped to clarify the difference between similarly named places (e.g. DHAKA and DAKAR) or between multi-airport cities (e.g. Milan Malpensa and Milan Linate).
 Principally this was acheved using Lookup functions, however given that the two data sources differed in format slightly, giving the town name vs airport name, occasional edge cases were found and corrected manually.

 For example the mixup of Syndey Airport (Australia, ~44,000,000 annual passengers) and Sydney Airport (Canada, ~180,000 annual passengers) It is important to always be aware if the data at any part of the process makes sense.
 I only spotted this error at the visualisation stage and had to go back to correct within Excel.